beaker-project/beaker/documentation/architecture-guide/beaker-differences.rst

 :ref:`watchdog-timer-capability`) or installation failures (see :ref:`job-monitoring`).
 Jenkins - formerly called Hudson - was originally intended for testing (Java based) applications.
-Its capabilities to provision hardware for testing are limited, since the main assumption is that all slave nodes are already provisioned, with a working operating system.
+Its capabilities to provision hardware for testing are limited, since the main assumption is that all attached nodes are already provisioned, with a working operating system.

 OpenStack